top of page

 Minimum number of students: 4

-**YOU CAN NOT REGISTER FOR BOTH THIS CLASS AND APOLOGIA ANATOMY/ASTRONOMY.
+**YOU MAY NOT TAKE THIS CLASS AND APOLOGIA EARTH SCIENCE.
 CHOOSE ONE OR THE OTHER.

 Minimum number of students: 4